davidbarone/parser-js/README.md

 # @dbarone/parser
 A Javascript version of [a simple C# lexer and parser](https://github.com/davidbarone/parser).
 The source code for this JavaScript version is available from https://github.com/davidbarone/parser-js.
+The npm package can be accessed from: https://www.npmjs.com/package/@dbarone/parser.

 ## Getting Started
 Download the package from the npm repository via the CLI: